Skip to main content

 Pages in the zkVM are analogous a page in an operating system, and in particular this term was chosen in reference to memory paging, or swapping, systems.
 Execution of a program is split into continuation segments.
 Between segments, the zkVM essentially hibernates, saving all working memory to the host; as a CPU would use a hard drive.

-A page-in operation takes between 1094 and 5130 cycles; 1130 cycles on average.2
+A page-in or page-out operation takes between 1094 and 5130 cycles; 1130 cycles on average.

-The very first page-in takes longer, 5130 cycles, because it needs to traverse up the page table (i.e. Merkle tree) all the way to the root, which is equal to the image ID.
-Once a path is verified, it doesn’t need to be hashed again, so most page-in operations only need to hash the leaf (i.e. data) page.
+The very first page-in or page-out takes longer, 5130 cycles, because it needs to traverse up the page table (i.e. Merkle tree) all the way to the root, which is equal to the image ID.
+Once a path is verified, it doesn't need to be hashed again, so most page-in operations only need to hash the leaf (i.e. data) page.
 If a program were to iterate over memory in sequence, it would cost on average 1130 cycles per page, or 1.35 cycles per byte.

 If, after profiling your application, you learn page-in and page-out operations are a significant overhead, you can optimize your application by reducing it's memory usage and locality.
 This will be somewhat similar to optimizing for data locality and L1/2 cache usage.
 Using fewer pages, using the same page repeatedly instead of a random access pattern, and condensing the range of addresses accessed can all help reduce paging overhead.
 It's best to experiment.